Turtle-Arena/turtle-arena-archive/trunk/tmnt-readme.txt

 The following are from OpenArena,
 	and are license under the GNU General Public License version 2 or later

-: Currently used by the Quake3 UI (That I plan to replace with a Team Arena scripted menu) base/menu/art/font1_prop.tga base/menu/art/font2_prop.tga base/gfx/2d/numbers/*.tga --All 11 files base/gfx/2d/bigchars.tga
+: Currently used by the Quake3 UI (That I plan to replace with a Team Arena scripted menu, sometime...) base/menu/art/font1_prop.tga base/menu/art/font2_prop.tga base/gfx/2d/bigchars.tga

 : Currently don't plan on replacing these.